Streaking: Australasia

 Streaking became popular at Australian rules football matches in the 1980s, particularly Victorian Football League Grand Finals.
 The trend was a trend started by Adelaide stripper Helen D'Amico at the 1982 VFL Grand Final between Carlton and Richmond, in which D'Amico streaked while wearing only a Carlton scarf.
 At the 1988 VFL Grand Final, a fully naked woman streaked during the final quarter and was promptly arrested.
-In another Melbourne Demons grand final in the 2021 Grand final, held in Perth a male streaker ran on to the ground wearing only his underwear.
+In another Melbourne Demons grand final, the 2021 Grand final, held in Perth, a male streaker ran on to the ground wearing only his underwear.
 He was only on the ground for a few seconds before he was removed and arrested.